 Columbus, Indiana is situated in the heart of North America’s automotive belt.
 Columbus is home to the world headquarters of Cummins Inc., R&D centers for Cummins, Faurecia, Enkei, PMG and others, and numerous Tier-1 and Tier-2 automotive suppliers.

 Indiana became the 23rd state in the nation and the first state in the industrial Midwest to pass right-to-work legislation in 2012.
 This status creates an even more attractive environment for businesses and entrepreneurs alike to move their operations to the Hoosier State.

 Overall State Business Environment

-- Indiana ranks 6th in the nation in Chief Executive magazine’s annual “Best & Worst States” survey (May 2014).
+- Indiana ranks 5th in the nation (#1 in the Midwest) in Chief Executive magazine’s annual “Best & Worst States” 2016 survey.

-- Indiana ranks best in the Midwest and 7th overall in Area Development magazine’s “Top States for Doing Business” study (Q3 2014).
+- Indiana ranks best in the Midwest and 8th overall in Area Development magazine’s “Top States for Doing Business” study of 2016.